Winter is a great time to focus on indoor air quality!

 - Or, you can order a test kit online

 2. Install a radon mitigation system

-This is also covered in our prior post under “What if I Need Mitigation”, or you can visit this site for more information about radon mitigation in Michigan.
+You can visit this site for more information about radon mitigation in Michigan.
 The cost of radon mitigation in the home is generally around $750 to $1,000.